b-mc-g/G-CD_Week4_Project/README.md

 # G-CD_Week4_Project
 # Getting and Cleaning Data Course Project

+The text from the assignment definition is repeated below for convenience with minor changes.
+Please proceed below to section labelled  "Files in this Repository " for more specific information on the solution.

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.

     You will be required to submit: